-This bias-dependent spatial inhomogeneity of $\tan(\delta)$ manifests as the ring-like $F_d$ features shown in Figure~\ref{fig:Rings} and Figure~\ref{fig:Squares}\cite{Turek2020}.
-Any spatially localized process which exhibits a peak in a bias spectrum in fm-AFM manifests as a ring when imaged spatially at constant height\cite{Cockins2010}.
-Specifically, the ring shape is due to the spatial localization of the top gate (tip), which introduces circularly symmetric equipotential lines at the sample surface.
-As the tip moves in $x$, $y$, or $z$ away from a trap state, the peak shifts to more extreme biases.
-The $z_{ins}$ dependence of the donor-like trap bias spectrum, showing a peak shift toward negative $V_g$ as $z_{ins}$ increases, is shown in the Supplementary Materials.
+The bias-dependent spatial inhomogeneity of $\tan(\delta)$ manifests as the ring-like $F_d$ features in Figures~\ref{fig:Rings} and \ref{fig:Squares}\cite{Turek2020}.
+Any spatially localized process which exhibits a peak in a bias spectrum in fm-AFM manifests as a ring when imaged spatially at constant height\cite{Cockins2010}, due to the spatial localization of the top gate (tip), which introduces circularly symmetric equipotential lines at the sample surface.
+As the tip moves in $x$, $y$, or $z$ away from a trap, the peak shifts to more extreme biases.
+This is demonstrated in the Supplementary Materials.

-\textbf{Dopant density dependence --} Three ``delta-doped" patterned squares of this sample can be seen in Figure~\ref{fig:Squares}.
-The two left-most squares have the highest dopant density, the right-most square has an intermediate dopant density, and the un-patterned background has the lowest dopant density.
-Figure~\ref{fig:Squares} shows an overall trend where, as the dopant density increases, $F_d$ decreases.
-This is due to the increased Si metallicity in the patterned regions: As the dopant density increases, the resistivity decreases, meaning that the equivalent series resistance decreases, and so does $\tan(\delta)$.

-There is additionally a dopant density dependence in the ring density.
-Figure~\ref{fig:Squares} shows that there are many donor-like rings at negative biases in the background region, with a density on the order of $10~\mathrm{rings}/100~\mathrm{nm^2}$.
-(The acceptor-like rings are much sparser: Measurements at positive bias -- not shown -- exhibited fewer than 5 rings over the area shown in Figure~\ref{fig:Squares}.)
-In the case of both donor-like and acceptor-like traps, the ring density decreases as dopant density increases.
-This can also be understood as being due to the increased metallicity of the patterned squares: Interfacial states are still expected to be present, but as the dopant density increases, band bending decreases, meaning that the effect described in Figure~\ref{fig:StateOccupancy} occurs at much larger biases.